 The State of Primary Education

-If you examine the teaching patterns in present-day schools, you will find middle grades imparting education in so many diverse and unrelated areas—algebra, geometry, arithmetic, biology, chemistry, physics, civics, geography, history, languages, literature, computers, art, sports, dramatics, etc. Not only are these subjects taught by different teachers—who have generally a very limited understanding of the other subjects—but there is also no attempt to show how civics and geography are actually parts of the same tree of knowledge.
-Nobody today has the understanding of how algebra and linguistics, or biology and computers, can be branches of a single knowledge tree.
+If you examine the teaching patterns in present-day schools, you will find middle grades imparting education in many diverse and unrelated areas—algebra, geometry, arithmetic, biology, chemistry, physics, civics, geography, history, languages, literature, computers, art, sports, dramatics, etc. Not only are these subjects taught by different teachers—who have a very limited understanding of the other subjects—but there is also no attempt to show how civics and geography are parts of the same tree of knowledge as physics and biology.
+Nobody today has the understanding of how algebra and linguistics, or biology and computers, can be unified as branches of a single knowledge tree.

 The State of Higher Education

-People hope the situation will get better when they grow up, but it actually gets worse.
-While school children are taught arts, social sciences, physical sciences, life sciences, and logical sciences, the topics decrease to a focused few by high school.
-For example, students have to choose between physical sciences, life sciences, and social sciences; the art students detach from science; and so forth.
-As one goes into college, each of the physical, life or social sciences are further divided, and one picks a specialization.
+As a child progresses through the education system, the number of subjects they are taught naturally decreases.
+School children are taught arts, social sciences, physical sciences, life sciences, and logical sciences.
+By the time of high school, students limit their focus either to physical sciences, life sciences, or social sciences; art students detach from science; and so forth.
+As one enters college, each of the physical, life, or social sciences are further divided, and one picks a specialization.
 For example, there are separate departments for physics, chemistry, and mathematics in all universities.
-As one pursues a masters program, the focus is further narrowed within a department.
-When one goes into a doctoral program, a very specific topic, within a very narrow area, is assigned for investigation.
+If one pursues a master’s program, the focus is further narrowed within a department.
+If one goes into a doctoral program, a very specific topic, within a very narrow area, is assigned for investigation.
 And this trend continues later in life through post-doctoral studies and research.
-In short, the education focus is very broad in school and gradually narrows subsequently.
+In short, the education focus is very broad in school and rapidly narrows subsequently.

 Problems in Modern Education

-Modern education is beset with cynicism about the potential for unification because you cannot find any academic pressure to unify diverse departments, or even emerge with a unified basis of their diverse theories.
-Nobody in a university believes that one day there would be one department which would be regarded as the supreme department to which every single student has to enroll, regardless of what they are studying, because this department unifies all other departments.
+Modern education is beset with cynicism about the potential for unification because you cannot find any academic pressure to unify diverse departments, or even emerge with a unified understanding of their diverse theories.
+Nobody in a university believes that one day there would be one department that would be regarded as the supreme department to which every single student has to enroll, regardless of what they are studying, because this department unifies all other departments.
 Nobody in the modern education system actually practices a hierarchy of the departments—even though they profess reductionism over and over—because the fact is that they are unable to reduce.

 Academic Presentations of Vedic Knowledge